krzentner/language-world/data/text-davinci-003/goal_py_md/coffee-pull-4.py.md

-Then, write the following code:
+ then you can fill in the code:

 ```
 # coffee-pull: grab the mug and pull it to the target location
-# def coffee_pull(robot):
+def coffee_pull(robot):
     # Steps:
-    #  1. Put gripper above the mug handle
+    # 1. Put gripper above mug handle
     # 2. Drop gripper around mug handle
     # 3. Close gripper around mug handle
-    #  4. Pull the mug to goal
+    # 4. Pull mug to target location
-    # We need to put the gripper roughly above the mug handle before we can grab
+    # First, put the gripper roughly above mug handle, so that we don't bump it while
-    # it, because of the angle of the robot's gripper.
+    # trying to grab it.
-    if check("the robot's gripper is not vertically aligned with the mug handle"):
+    if check("the robot's gripper is not above the mug handle"):
-        robot.move_gripper("vertically aligned with the mug handle")
+        robot.move_gripper("above the mug handle")
-    # Once the gripper is lined up above the mug handle, we should be able to
+    # If the gripper isn't around the mug handle, put it around the mug handle.
-    # grab the mug handle by moving the gripper down around it.
-    if check("the robot's gripper is vertically aligned with mug handle, and the robot's gripper is not around mug handle"):
+    if check("the robot's gripper is not around mug handle and the robot's gripper is open"):
         robot.move_gripper("around the mug handle", close_gripper=True)
+    # If the gripper is around the mug handle, maybe we can grab it.
+    if check("the robot's gripper is around the mug handle and the robot's gripper is closed"):
+        robot.move_gripper("horizontally aligned with the mug handle")
-    # Once the gripper is around the mug handle, we can just pull the mug to the
+    # If the gripper is grabbing the mug, we can just pull the mug to the target location.
-    # target location.
-    if check("the robot's gripper is around mug handle"):
+    if check("the robot's gripper is horizontally aligned with the mug handle"):
         robot.move_gripper("near the target location")
 ```